Migratory Birds Hunting Regulations, 2013–2014: Nova Scotia

 - mentors may not hunt or carry a firearm, and may accompany no more than two young hunters.

-Non-toxic shot must be used in all areas of Canada to hunt migratory game birds, except for woodcock, Band-tailed Pigeons and Mourning Doves.
-Within National Wildlife Areas, the possession of lead shot is prohibited for all hunting, including the hunting of migratory birds and upland game birds.
+In Nova Scotia, non-toxic shot must be used to hunt migratory game birds, except for woodcock.
+Within National Wildlife Areas, the possession of lead shot is prohibited for all hunting including the hunting of migratory birds and upland game birds.
 Hunters should consult provincial or territorial regulations for additional restrictions.
-For those birds still hunted with lead shot, remove the lead shot before cooking whenever possible in order to reduce your exposure to contaminants.
-As well, remove the skin and fat from fish-eating birds before cooking them.
+For those birds still hunted with lead shot, remove the lead shot before cooking in order to reduce your exposure to contaminants.

 Canadians may be exposed to avian-borne viruses when hunting or handling migratory birds and other wild game.
 Environment Canada recommends the following website, maintained by the Public Health Agency of Canada, for information about minimizing the risk of exposure: www.phac-aspc.gc.ca